0xsudo/nginx-devops-project/README.md

 - `git init`
 - `git remote add origin https://github.com/<USER>/<REPO>.git #change accordingly`

-We will be using the Jenkins user, so we'll need to set up a few things.
+We will be using the Jenkins user, so we'll need to set up a few things:

 1. Add the Jenkins user and set a password, then login as the user.